santhoshsivanva/CXR_server/README.md

 ```

 # Our deep learning Model
-Using densenet121 with pepx design architecture.
+Using densenet121 with PEPX design architecture.

 Our team is currently working on a research paper